Compression fronts from fast radio bursts: Summary

 \section{Summary}

-The basic physics problem studied in this paper is how a strong ($a_0\gg 1$) electromagnetic wave packet accelerates an MHD fluid.
-For weak electromagnetic waves ($a_0\ll 1$), the acceleration effect is well known as the radiation pressure force, used in astrophysics e.g. to define the Eddington limit.
-For strong waves, the acceleration effect was previously calculated in unmagnetized plasmas; the $e^\pm$ plasma then becomes compressed in the wave packet by the factor $C\approx 1+a_0^2$.
-A similar problem for a magnetized plasma was poorly understood.
-The present paper developed a method to solve this problem, obtained sample numerical solutions, and provided a physical picture of the wave-plasma interaction.
-Two key facts help solve the problem: (1) the wave strength parameter $a_0$ controls the plasma enthalpy as shown in section~\ref{heating}, and (2) quantity $\Q_-=\E-c\P$ (where $\E$ is energy and $\P$ is momentum) is conserved in the wave-plasma interaction because the wave has $\Q_-=0$ and cannot transfer $\Delta\Q_-\neq 0$ to the MHD fluid.
+The basic physics problem studied in this paper is how a strong ($a\gg 1$) electromagnetic wave packet accelerates an MHD fluid.
+This problem has important applications to FRBs that propagate from the central engine (a neutron star) through the surrounding medium.
+For weak electromagnetic waves ($a\ll 1$), the acceleration effect is well known as the radiation pressure force, used in astrophysics e.g. to define the Eddington limit.
+For strong waves, the acceleration effect is known in unmagnetized plasmas; the plasma then becomes compressed in the wave packet by the factor $C\approx 1+a^2$.
+Interaction of strong waves with magnetized plasmas was not sufficiently understood.
+This paper presented a new approach to this problem, a physical picture of the interaction, and sample numerical solutions.
+Two facts help solve the problem: (1) the wave strength parameter $a$ controls the plasma enthalpy as shown in section~\ref{heating}, and (2) quantity $\Q^-=\E-c\P$ (where $\E$ is energy and $\P$ is momentum) is conserved for the MHD fluid---the radio wave deposits energy and momentum, but does not deposit any significant $\Q^-$.

-A first estimate would suggest that plasma with a sufficiently large magnetization $\sigma$ is not strongly compressed by the electromagnetic wave, since the deposited momentum is proportional to the small plasma density while compression requires work to be done against the large background magnetic pressure (\citealt{Beloborodov21b}; see also section~\ref{collision}).
+A first estimate would suggest that plasma with a sufficiently large magnetization $\sigma$ is not strongly compressed by the radio wave, since the deposited momentum is proportional to the small plasma density while compression requires work to be done against the large background magnetic pressure (\citealt{Beloborodov21b}; see also section~\ref{relaxation}).
 The actual solution demonstrates that this expectation holds initially, when the wave packet begins to interact with the plasma.
-Later, the propagating wave gradually develops a large compression factor $C$ due to a curious ``memory'' effect described in section~\ref{relaxation}.
-Given a sufficient time $\trel\propto C\sigma$ the compression front relaxes to a steady state with $C=C_\star\approx 1+a_0^2$ independent of $\sigma$.
-However, large $C_\star$ (implied by large $a_0$) is not reached if $\trel$ exceeds the wave propagation time.
+If the propagating radio wave is given sufficient time, it gradually develops a much larger compression factor $C$.
+After time $\trel\propto C\sigma$ the compression front relaxes to a steady state with $C=C_\star\approx 1+a^2$, which is independent of $\sigma$.